AbulSyed/post-pwa/README.md

 let backgroundSyncSupported = 'sync' in self.registration ? true: false
 ```
 - Reading https://developers.google.com/web/tools/workbox/modules/workbox-background-sync [Workbox Background Sync]

+## Push notifications
+- A push notification main purpose is to increase user engangement even when app is closed.
+Push notifications rely on service workers to listen out for push messages.

+### How to get push notifications working
+- We need to create a push subscription for each user
+- We will store user subscription in a database, subscription contains keys and push server url
+- We will then send a request to the server url, the server will respond with message to users browser
+- Finally we need to listen out for message sent, with service worker to be displayed onto the browser

 ## Install the dependencies
 ```bash